rseward/resume_reviewer/README.md

 candidacy for the position.

 You can ask it more questions about your document.
 The AI is quite general and not specific for this task what's so ever.
-It will read and response as appropriate to the combination of the PDF document given, the job description text area and the chat message history.
+It will read and respond as appropriate to the combination of the PDF document given, the job description text area and the chat message history.

 You could use this interface to interograte the latet version of D&D rules if you have a PDF of the rules.
 And then start asking questions of the documents.